fun> Includes, local vs. system and the FUN_LIB_DIR environment variable

 number b = 3

-print("sum(" + to_string(a) + ", " + to_string(b) + ") = " + to_string(sum(a, b)))
+print("sum(" + to_string(a) + ", " + to_string(b) + ") = " + to_string(sum(a, b)))- Resolution rule: quoted includes are read directly from the given path relative to

 $PWD. - Typical use: including helper modules that live within your project tree.